tracim/tracim/tools_docker/README.md

 see also [setting documentation](https://github.com/tracim/tracim/blob/master/backend/doc/setting.md)

+You can override app activated in Tracim using `TRACIM_APP__ENABLED` env var, this allow to disable some default enabled apps like `contents/file`, see `app.enabled_app` parameter in [development.ini.sample](https://github.com/tracim/tracim/blob/master/backend/development.ini.sample) for more information about possible app enabled list values.

 If you want to use plugins and/or custom_toolbox you need to add files in `~/tracim/etc/plugins/` and `~/tracim/etc/custom_toolbox/` (default configuration).
 This two path are created when you start docker image for the first time.

 #### Updating index of ElasticSearch